sameeraleola/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

       return 2 + bunnyEars(bunnies-1)   # time:O(1)
 ----
-Answer: The time complexity for this code snippet is O(n)

 Answer c: The time complexity for this code snippet is O(n)

 ## Exercise II